Sumner High School (St. Louis): Cottage Avenue campus

 The current structure, built in 1908, was designed by architect William B. Ittner.
 Sumner was the only Black public high school in St. Louis City until the opening of Vashon High School in 1927.

 Frank Lunsford Williams was principal from 1908 to 1929.
 Noted instructors included Herman Dreer, Edward Bouchet and Charles H. Turner.

 Other later Black high schools in St. Louis County were Douglass High School (opened in 1925) and Kinloch High School (1936).

-In 2009, St. Louis Public School Superintendent Kevin Adams proposed several options with students and parents of how to deal with the problems of the school.
+In 2009, St. Louis Public School Superintendent Kelvin Adams proposed several options with students and parents of how to deal with the problems of the school.
 He recommended improvements including using Sumner alumni to mentor current students, transferring troublesome students to different schools, and setting achievable goals for the school year.

 Sumner Normal School (1890–1954)

 In 1890, a normal school was opened at the high school, in order to train more teachers.
 In its early years the normal school was known as the Cottage Avenue School, and it was located on Cottage Avenue and Pendleton.
 It also went by the name Sumner Normal School.
 In 1929, its name was changed to Stowe Teachers College (which later merged to form Harris–Stowe State University), after author Harriet Beecher Stowe and it existed in the former Simmons Colored School campus from 1930 until 1940.
 The normal school closed in 1954 in the wake of Brown v.
 Board of Education, the U.S. Supreme Court decision ruling school segregation to be unconstitutional.

 Florence Beatty-Brown was a sociology professor at the college.